runrig-coop/hedgerows/index.md

 by the several major financial crises that have taken place since then, as well as the Occupy and Black Lives Matter movements.
 He argues to revive the principles of guild socialism, as formulated by G.D.H.
-Cole roughly a century ago, and apply them to modern technology in what Mulddon calls _Platform Socialism_, which is also the title of his book.
+Cole roughly a century ago, and apply them to modern technology in what Muldoon calls _Platform Socialism_, which is also the title of his book.

 [^seattle]: _Democracy Now!_, ["20 Years After the Battle of Seattle: Vandana